 It is becoming increasingly difficult to continue to shoot films in California with some of the tax incentives now being offered in other states.
 Florida currently offers film producers tax incentives of up to 30% according to Florida Office of Film and Entertainment compared to California at 20%.
 Florida is still slightly behind states like Louisiana and Georgia, where filming is already growing exponentially year to year, however, with plenty of local star power of its own and preferable year-round weather conditions, Miami and South Florida might have a little more to offer going forward.

 Director Adam Shankman’s 2012 “Rock of Ages” starring Tom Cruise was filmed and produced almost completely in South Florida while being set in California.
 According to Shankman in an interview with Miami New Times when referring to filming scenes on Hollywood’s famous Sunset Strip, “I couldn’t close it down for six weeks, which is what I really needed.
-So I looked all over the world, and [Miami] ended up being really the only game in town.”
+So I looked all over the world, and

 A large portion of the Marvel Studio’s blockbuster smash “Iron Man 3″ was also filmed in and around Miami as well as “Percy Jackson: Sea of Monsters.”
 Television shows such as “Burn Notice,” “Magic City,” “The Glades,” and even ABC’s “Charlie’s Angels,” are among many others that are to be or have been filmed down here recently.